VEuPathDB/offprint/ReadMe.md

   The list of schema to export from the source UserDB database. `%%user_schema%%` is a macro that will be dynamically replaced with the correct value for the given website, e.g. `userlogins5`.
 The value is obtained by a /dashboard API query to the source website.

+- oprdb.userdb.min.exp.query

+  Queries used to select rows for exporting from UserDB.
+This is useful for creating a minimal database, devoid of sensitive data such as user profiles and passwords.

+  `%%user_schema%%` is a macro as described above for `oprdb.userdb.schema`.
+These lines will be copied into the parameter file used by `impdp`.
+See [Oracle Export documentation](http://docs.oracle.com/cd/B28359_01/server.111/b28319/dp_export.htm#i1007859) for Query syntax.

+- oprdb.userdb.min.exp.query

 - oprdb.fullscrub.remap

-  Oracle expdp remap\_data instructions. `%%user_schema%%` is a macro as described above for `oprdb.userdb.schema`.
+  Oracle expdp remap\_data instructions.

+  `%%user_schema%%` is a macro as described above for `oprdb.userdb.schema`.
 These lines will be copied into the parameter file used by `impdp`.
 The remapping functions are defined in `offprint/lib/sql/oprdb.userdb.functions.sql`.

 #### Logging